drey771/Profile-Card/README.md

 ## How to Run

-Just open https://drey771.github.io/Profile-Card/ file in any browser.
+Just open https://drey771.github.io/Profile-Card/ in any browser.

 ## Future Improvements